 Sounds of my City: Urumqi

-Left leg, right arm and center ear of s&S Radio (the ROGC) has for the last year and a half been based in the far side of the PRC - in the city of Ürümqi.
+Left leg, right arm and center ear of s&S Radio (the ROGC) was for over 2 years based in the far side of the PRC – in the city of Ãœrümqi.

 Take a few moments & pay a vicarious visit by way of a playlist collection of incidental & ambient sounds that make living in a place like this what it is.